manuelbieh/react-book/hooks/hooks-api.md

 In the above example we have set up an interval that starts once the component **mounts**.
 Once the component **unmounts** we stop the timer as we would otherwise change the state of the component which is not part of the component tree anymore.
 If we tried to do this, React would inform us with a warning and suggest to **clean up** asynchronous tasks and subscriptions in a **cleanup function**:

 {% hint style="danger" %}
-Warning: Can't perform a React state update on an unmounted component.
+Warning: We can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
 {% endhint %}

 By returning a cleanup function from the **effect function** we can stop the interval with a call of `clearInterval()`.
 This happens before each call of the effect function, but at the very latest it would happen during Unmounting.